PRTG Manual: Microsoft OneDrive Sensor

 OAuth Code |

-Shows the authorization code that the sensor uses to get access to your OneDrive account.
-Once you have created the sensor, you cannot change this value.
-It is shown for reference purposes only.
+Shows the authorization code that the sensor uses to access your OneDrive account.
+PRTG shows this value for reference purposes only.
 If you need to change this value, add the sensor anew. |

 Setting |